-8.1.1 Reticulum
+10.1 Reticulum

-class RNS.Reticulum(configdir=None, loglevel=None)
+class RNS.Reticulum(configdir=None, loglevel=None, logdest=None, verbosity=None)

 This class is used to initialise access to Reticulum within a program.
 You must create exactly one instance of this class before carrying out any other RNS operations, such as creating destinations or sending traffic.
 Every independently executed program must create their own instance of the Reticulum class, but Reticulum will automatically handle inter-program communication on the same system, and expose all connected programs to external interfaces as well.